 If he had to do it all over again, he would have gotten a Ph.D. in economics and followed along the path of the Brazilian social documentary photographer Sebastião Salgado, an economist with the World Bank who left his job and then spent his life photographing and working with disenfranchised, poor people around the world.
 A Filipino by birth, he speaks Ilonggo, Aklanon and Tagalog, as well as Chamorro and Spanish.
 He splits his time living in Stockton (the original Filipino American community in the United States) and Sausalito where he lives on his sailboat.
 He and his wife Lou also spend their summers and winter breaks in Spain (Basque country).
 He is a practitioner of Vipassana Buddhism.

 Sobredo is an avid long-distance hiker, and in 2013 he traveled around the world with a backpack and hiked in the Philippines, Cambodia and the Camino de Santiago in Spain and Portugal.
 He has hiked sections of the Pacific Crest Trail.
-He shoots using both Canon full-frame bodies (DSLR & mirrorless) and Sony 42-MP full-frame & 24-MP APSC mirrorless bodies.
-Since his retirement, he now drives his BMW GS motorcycle on long-distance journeys.
-In 2019, he rode from the Mexican border to Canada, along the Pacific coast via Highway 1/101, and again in 2020, but this time only SF to the Canadian border.
+He shoots using both Canon full-frame bodies (50 MP DSLR & 26 MP mirrorless) and Sony 42-MP full-frame & 24-MP APSC mirrorless bodies.
+Since his retirement, he is enjoying riding his BMW GS motorcycle on long-distance journeys.
+In 2019, he rode from the Mexican border to Canada, along the Pacific Coast via Highway 1/101, and, again in 2020, but this time only SF to the Canadian border.
 But, due to the coronavirus, he decided that it is best to curtail his motorcycle travel plans and wait for better times and try again in 2021.